Moorabool Gardens for Wildlife

-Our specially trained Garden Guides are here to assist program participants plant wildlife friendly gardens and show ways to attract more species to their gardens.
+Our trained Garden Guides are here to assist program participants plant wildlife friendly gardens and show ways to attract more species to their gardens.

 Gardens are important places.
 They offer us refuges, food, recreation and a place to connect with nature.
 Our team of volunteers all have a passion for gardening and the conservation of our indigenous plants and animals.
 Being part of this program is an opportunity to share a passion for gardens and to be part of a like-minded and inclusive community.

 If you are interested in joining our community, register your interest below by sending us an email.

 Connecting the landscape

 Our gardens, no matter how small, have an important part to play in supporting our local native species.